nibdevn/UserDefaultsProperty/README.md

 #### Swift Package Manager

-You can use The Swift Package Manager to install GradientImage by adding the proper description to your Package.swift file:
+You can use The Swift Package Manager to install UserDefaultsProperty by adding the proper description to your Package.swift file:

 ```swift
 import PackageDescription